10 Great Holiday Gifts for Foodies

 One way to enjoy the holidays is to visit local restaurants beautifully decorated for the holidays.
 In addition, you can enjoy a beautiful drive in the country and relax by the fireplace in one of our top picks.

 # 5 Come feast at one of America’s first “farm to fork” fine dining establishments at The Restaurant at Patowmack Farm in Lovettsville, VA.
-Chef Vincent Badiee offers a unique dining experience he calls “Ology.”
+Enjoy a unique dining experience called “Ology.”
 A creative dining adventure from the Chef’s “test” kitchen featuring a combination of innovative and traditional dishes served family style at your table from 3:00 – 6:00 pm.
-Also, check out owner Beverly’s annual cookie exchange on December 18th at 3 pm.
-It is a FREE event – a lot of fun!
+Also, check out owner Beverly’s annual cookie exchange which is a FREE event and a lot of fun!

 #6 A new experience is small-town shopping in Shepherdstown with lunch at MJs on German DeliCafe.
 Chef Jordan was formerly at Hillbrook Inn, working under Executive Chef Jan Van Haute.
 Opened just for Breakfast and Lunch, a house favorite at MJs is Classic Grilled Cheese and a bowl of soup!